Properties of magnetic turbulence in GRB afterglows: Introduction

 The shock's microphysics, and especially the process of magnetic field generation in initially weakly magnetized upstream fluid, is the least clear part of the puzzle.
 Yet it has implications for both the emission mechanism and the particle acceleration mechanism.
 Numeric simulations of collisionless and initially unmagnetized relativistic shocks successfully demonstrated generation of the magnetic field turbulence at the shock front, but this magnetic field is very short-lived compared to the synchrotron-loss timescale \citep[see, e.g.][]{ChangSpitkovskyArons2008,SironiKeshetLemoine2015}.
 The pair-balance model may help resolving this issue --- its distinctive feature is greatly extended in time injection of anisotropic particles into the upstream, that slows growth of the magnetic turbulence and potentially makes it persistent over the entire synchrotron cooling time.
 The possibility that slower growth of the magnetic turbulence leads to longer lifetime, suggested in the original paper, was later confirmed numerically \citep{SlowDecay}.
 However, it remains unclear if a kinetic instability with the growth rate that matches the actual afterglow durations is capable of producing strong enough magnetic turbulence.

 In this paper we present a way to characterize the magnetic turbulence in GRB afterglows using most general and model-independent approach.
-Our only assumption is that synchrotron radiation is efficient in GRB afterglows.
-Surprisingly, we are able to prove a rather strong statement the the magnetic turbulence in afterglow emitting regions is non-linear.
-This is unexpected and likely means that the present-day theories of shocks' microphysics need a significant modification.

 To keep our analysis more general, we treat the post-shock fluid as consisting of two components: the synchrotron-emitting electrons that produce the observed radiation, and the plasma particles (either ions or the emitting electrons themselves) that takes up most of the energy density and conveys currents supporting the magnetic field.
 Such a system is characterized by 6 parameters: plasma frequency $\omega_\mathrm{pl}$ (or, equivalently, plasma skin depth $\ell_s = c/\omega_\mathrm{pl}$), correlation length of the magnetic field fluctuations $\lambda_c$, decay time of the turbulent magnetic field $t_\mathrm{dec}$, gyroradius of plasma particles $r_\mathrm{g,pl}$, radiative energy loss timescale for emitting electrons $t_\mathrm{cool}$, and their gyroradius $r_\mathrm{g,e}$.
 There are 5 independent equations for these quantities; they are given in Sec.~(\ref{sec:main}).
 Thus, there exist pairwise relations between the aforementioned parameters.

 The most interesting is the relation between the gyroradius of plasma particles and typical scale of the magnetic field fluctuations.
 If $r_\mathrm{g,pl}$ turns out to be larger than $\lambda_c$, then the current-bearing particles freely move between fluctuations and the magnetic turbulence is linear.
 Otherwise, in the case $r_\mathrm{g,pl} < \lambda_c$, most of the plasma particles are trapped in regions of stronger magnetic field and the turbulence is non-linear.
 Linear turbulence can result from any instability (or combination of instabilities), both kinetic and MHD.
 Conversely, non-linear turbulence ultimately points at some MHD mechanism, whereas kinetic instabilities can play only auxiliary role.
-As we argue in this paper, rather general arguments lead to conclusion that the magnetic field turbulence in GRB afterglow blast waves has non-linear character.
-This has serious implications for understanding physics of relativistic shocks in general, and for GRB afterglow theories in particular.